telerik/winforms-docs/gridview/cells/tooltips.md

 ![gridview-cells-tooltips 002](images/gridview-cells-tooltips002.png)

->note The *ToolTipTextNeeded* event has higher priority and overrides the tooltips set in CellFormatting event handler.
+>tip The *ToolTipTextNeeded* event has higher priority and overrides the tooltips set in CellFormatting event handler.
 >

 # See Also